-Graduates can understand the design features and specifics of digital transformation and digital business development in their professional and application-related depth.
+The students can understand the design features and specifics of digital transformation and digital business development in their professional and application-related depth.
 They are equipped to interpret, name and evaluate different doctrinal opinions.

-Graduates have the methodological expertise as well as the conceptual skills, to deal with complex problems and challenges of digital transformation and digital business development in practice.
-They are capable to identify and evaluate new business opportunities in terms of products, services and/or business models.
+The students have the methodological expertise as well as the conceptual skills to deal with complex problems and challenges of digital transformation and digital business development in practice.
+They are capable of identifying and evaluating new business opportunities in terms of products, services and/or business models.
 They are equipped to work independently in teams and implement practice-related projects in digital transformation and digital business development.
-If necessary, they can acquire further knowledge to analyse and solve the corresponding problem.
+If necessary, they can acquire further knowledge to analyze and solve the corresponding problem.

-Graduates are qualified to present and defend their solutions to representatives from different disciplines in science and business.
+The students are qualified to present and defend their solutions to representatives from different disciplines in science and business.
 They can critically evaluate and integrate alternative solutions.

-Graduates can assess and identify the potential as well as the risks and inhibitions of new approaches due to digital transformation and digital business development.
+The students can assess and identify the potential as well as the risks and inhibitions of new approaches due to digital transformation and digital business development.
 They are equipped to evaluate possible solutions for companies, considering company-specific boundary conditions and the current state of research.
 Graduates understand social and economic drivers as well as implications of the digital transformation and business development and are qualified to reflect on their own professional actions.